-Salary: New Mexico's MCSAP funded program consists of approximately two-hundred and nineteen (219) full and part time positions to include commissioned, civilian and administrative staff that conduct eligible activity.
+Salary: New Mexico's MCSAP funded program consists of approx. two-hundred and nineteen (219) full and part time positions to include commissioned, civilian and administrative staff that conduct eligible activity.
 The number of staff and assigned duties is subject to change and the number of staff below identified are for the budget purposes to meet the table requirements.
-These positions in the table are comprised of the following: One (1) Sergeant whom supervises the Compliance Review Program; three (3) Officers whom make up the Compliance Review Team; ten (10) Commissioned Officers; fifteen (15) Transportation Inspectors of which five are assigned to the Santa Teresa Port (US/Mexico Border); three (3) are assigned to New Entrant Program (one staff is a dual position as a new entrant auditor and compliance review; two (2) civilian IT position's, one (1) assigned to the north and one (1) assigned to the southern part of NM, both responsible for project oversight for all NMSP-CVE eligible projects and applicable software; two (2) Administrative Assistant positions whom are responsible for data que and crash report entry, collecting and archiving of inspection reports, coordination of training, inventory control and all other administrative duties assigned that assist in meeting the objectives and performance measurements of the MCSAP program; two (2) Management Analysts positions responsible for budgeting, reporting, activity validation and all grant management duties for the MCSAP program; and one (1) Budget Analyst responsible for the financial oversite of these awards which includes, maintaining the federal and state budget, reviewing and validating the request for reimbursements and filing financial reports.
+These positions in tables are comprised of the following: One (1) Sergeant whom supervises the Compliance Review Program; three (3) Officers whom make up the Compliance Review Team; ten (10) Commissioned Officers; fifteen (15) Transportation Inspectors of which five are assigned to the Santa Teresa Port (US/Mexico Border); three (3) are assigned to New Entrant Program (one staff is a dual position as a new entrant auditor and compliance review; two (2) civilian IT position's, one assigned to the north and one assigned to the southern part of NM, both responsible for project oversight for all NMSP-CVE eligible projects and applicable software; two (2) administrative assistant positions whom are responsible for data que and crash report entry, collecting and archiving of inspection reports, coordination of training, inventory control and all other administrative duties assigned that assist in meeting the objectives and performance measurements of the MCSAP program; two (2) Management Analysts positions responsible for budgeting, reporting, activity validation and all grants management duties for the MCSAP program; and one (1) Accountant Auditor responsible for the financial oversite of these awards which includes, maintaining the federal and state side of the budget, reviewing and validating the request for reimbursements and filing financial reports.

 The commissioned and civilian employees are stationed throughout the twelve (12) designated districts of New Mexico.
 These salaries are an average but will vary depending on actual pay bands and legislative and promotional increases.
+Eligible staff are also subject to a 15% COVID hazard pay increase when conducting eligible activity due to the national pandemic.